-Macro coverage with fiber or microwave backhaul for concentrated village or township demand.
+Macro coverage with fibre or microwave backhaul for concentrated village or township demand.

 Rural broadband where fibre stalls.

-Rural towns, farms, remote businesses, and shared sites where fibre is delayed, costly, or uneconomic.
+Rural demand pockets where fibre is delayed or uneconomic.

 Long-reach coverage with satellite or hybrid transport where population density does not justify urban-style buildouts.

-5G FWA for homes, farms, and small businesses where fiber remains uneconomic or delayed.
+5G FWA for homes, farms, and small businesses where fibre remains uneconomic or delayed.

 Shared infrastructure models where one physical site serves multiple operator or enterprise tenants.

-Access, CPE, backhaul, and service model — fitted to regional constraints.
+Access, CPE, backhaul, and service model — fitted into one PulseM plan.

 Macro radio for reach, FWA for broadband fill.